 As a Jersey resident Company, the Board must comprise at least two Jersey resident directors and each Board meeting should be held with a majority of directors present in Jersey.
 This affects the Company's ability to source ethnically diverse directors.
-The 2021 census of the population of Jersey showed that, of a population of 103,297, only 4.1% were from a minority ethnic background.
-This should be compared with England and Wales which had a population of 66.8 million in 2019 (2019 being the latest ethnic data to be released for England and Wales), of which 15.2% were from a minority ethnic background.
+The 2021 census of the population of Jersey showed that, of a population of 103,297, only 4.1 per cent were from a minority ethnic background.
+This should be 59 compared to England and Wales which had a population of 66.8 million in 2019 (2019 being the latest ethnic data to be released for England and Wales), of which 15.2 per cent were from a minority ethnic background.